MilkyWay Docs

 Key Terms

-• BABY: the native token of blockchain.
+• BABY: the native token of Babylon blockchain.

 • milkBABY: receipt token that users receive when staking BABY with MilkyWay.
 It is a reward-bearing token that increases linearly against BABY over time.